-Prolific gun writer Massad Ayoob is recognized around the world as one of the foremost experts on the concealed carry and use of firearms.
+Prolific gun writer Massad Ayoob is recognized around the world as an expert on the concealed carry and use of firearms for self-defense.
 Not only has he written for more than three decades on the subject, he has also taught citizens on the use of deadly force through his Lethal Force Institute.
+[Ed. note: LFI is no longer the vehicle Ayoob uses to teach firearms.
+Instead, he teaches through the Massad Ayoob Group.]
 Additionally, he has been called as an expert witness in trials all across the United States of lawfully armed citizen who have been wrongly accused of using force.

 Who better is there to write a comprehensive book on concealed carry?

-The Gun Digest Book of Concealed Carry was written by Massad Ayoob is designed to be a reference manual to the citizen who has decided to carry a firearm for protection.
-Ayoob covers a wide range of topics including hardware, mindset, and the law.
+The Gun Digest Book of Concealed Carry was written by Ayoob and is designed to be a reference manual to the citizen who has decided to carry a firearm for protection.
+The author covers a wide range of topics including hardware, mindset, and the law.

 The book starts with the fundamental question: “Why do we carry?”
 From there, the book moves on to the legal aspects of self defense and the carrying of arms.
 Ayoob then discusses in detail the selection of firearms, holsters, and ammunition.
 Plus he writes about the pros and cons of different modes of carry and style of dress.
 Ayoob wraps up the book with a discussion on the International Defensive Pistol Association (IDPA) and the benefits it can provide to the concealed carry practitioner.